MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 #### Plan partitioning

-It's important to consider factors such as data distribution, query patterns, data growth, and system requirements when partitioning.
+It's important to consider factors such as data distribution, query patterns, data growth, and workload requirements when partitioning.
 Proper planning and design are essential to help ensure the effectiveness of partitioning and maximize performance efficiency.
-If you address partitioning as an afterthought, it's more challenging because you already have a live system to maintain.
+If you address partitioning as an afterthought, it's more challenging because you already have a live workload to maintain.
 You might need to change data access logic, distribute large quantities of data across partitions, and support continued usage during data distribution.

 #### Implement partitioning